Best Bitcoin, Dogecoin, Litecoin, DASH, DGB, PPC, TRON, BCH, Ethereum, Ripple, ZEC&Monero Faucet List Updated 30.11.2020

 All Faucets Can Be Sorted By Name, Type, Reward, Timer & Status - Activate Manual Countdown Timer After Successful Claim - Happy Fauceting!

-Buy Ledger Nano S/X - Secure Your Coins! - > Ledger Nano S/X
+Buy Ledger Nano S/X - Secure Your Coins - Black Friday 40% Off! - > Ledger Nano S/X

 Bitcoins are created as a reward for payment processing work in which users offer their computing power to verify and record payments into a public ledger.
 This activity is called mining and miners are rewarded with transaction fees and newly created bitcoins.
 Besides being obtained by mining, bitcoins can be exchanged for other currencies, products,and services.
 Users can send and receive bitcoins for an optional transaction fee.Bitcoin faucets are a reward system, in the form of a website or app, that dispenses rewards in the form of a satoshi, which is a hundredth of a millionth BTC, for visitors to claim in exchange for completing a captcha or task as described by the website.There are also faucets that dispense alternative cryptocurrencies.

 Bitcoin is a digital asset and a payment system invented by Satoshi Nakamoto,who published the invention in 2008 and released it as open-source software in 2009.The system is peer-to-peer; users can transact directly without an intermediary.
 Transactions are verified by network nodes and recorded in a public distributed ledger called the block chain.The ledger uses bitcoin as its unit of account.
 The system works without a central repository or single administrator, which has led the U.S. Treasury to categorize bitcoin as a decentralized virtual currency.
 Bitcoin is often called the first cryptocurrency, although prior systems existed.Bitcoin is more correctly described as the first decentralized digital currency.It is the largest of its kind in terms of total market value.